Darkcybe/darkcybe.github.io/_posts/2022-09-11-DFIR_Overview.md

 comments: true
 ---
 # DFIR Overview
 Digital Forensics and Incident Response (DFIR) describes the process of responding in a coordinated effort to a Cyber Security Incident.
 The main objective of DFIR is to return the organization or impacted assets to a Business as Usual (BaU) state whilst providing Root Cause Analysis on the incident in terms of executive and technical reporting.
-Typically, a DFIR process will incorporate several team members that form a Cyber Security Incident Response Team (CSIRT), activated upon the identification of a suspected breach and will respond to the incident collecting and recording evidence and carrying out mitigation actions in order to protect the organisation.
+Typically, a DFIR process will incorporate several team members that form a Cyber Security Incident Response Team (CSIRT), activated upon the identification of a suspected breach and will respond to the incident collecting and recording evidence and carrying out mitigation actions in order to protect the organization.

 DFIR consists of two main functions:
-- **Digital Forensics:** Responsible for examining system data, user activity, and other evidence (digtial or physical) to verbosely map the activities performed by and attacker and possible attribution of the actor.
+- **Digital Forensics:** Responsible for examining system data, user activity, and other evidence (digital or physical) to verbosely map the activities performed by and attacker and possible attribution of the actor.
 - **Incident Response:** Covers personnel and the overarching process of the coordinated response to cyber security incidents.

-There are several frameworks in existence that detail response lifecycles when responding to cyber security incidents, such as the [Lockheed Martin Cyber Kill Chain](https://www.lockheedmartin.com/en-us/capabilities/cyber/cyber-kill-chain.html), [The Diamond Model](https://www.threatintel.academy/diamond/), [SANS PICERL](https://www.cynet.com/incident-response/incident-response-sans-the-6-steps-in-depth/) and [NIST SP 800-61r2](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-61r2.pdf).
+There are several frameworks in existence that detail an response lifecycle when responding to cyber security incidents, such as the [Lockheed Martin Cyber Kill Chain](https://www.lockheedmartin.com/en-us/capabilities/cyber/cyber-kill-chain.html), [The Diamond Model](https://www.threatintel.academy/diamond/), [SANS PICERL](https://www.cynet.com/incident-response/incident-response-sans-the-6-steps-in-depth/) and [NIST SP 800-61r2](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-61r2.pdf).
 The most commonly used within the industry, within my experience anyway, are the PICERL and NIST frameworks which separate incident response into the following phases:

 - **PICERL**
   1. Preperation